Research Collaborative Seminar

 In the US, we have created a culture of assessment in which students rarely have ownership over their learning and have little to no say in the way they demonstrate competency.
 The negative impact of this approach is evident in diminished student engagement, inequitable outcomes for marginalized populations, and underwhelming achievement levels, particularly in the STEM disciplines.
 It doesn’t have to be this way.

 Student-centered methods of assessment have been researched, developed, and applied in powerful ways such that schools and districts across the country are now demonstrating how specific assessment approaches can be used to personalize instruction, make students’ developing competence more visible, and enhance student ownership of their learning.
-Join the Student-Centered Learning Research Collaborative and our advisor Jim Pellegrino, a world-renowned expert in assessment, as he details how such research-driven assessment strategies are helping to boost student learning and change school cultures.
+Student-Centered Learning Research Collaborative advisor Jim Pellegrino, a world-renowned expert in assessment, details how such research-driven assessment strategies are helping to boost student learning and change school cultures.